matoH12/checkmk-shelly-em/README.md

 - Do not need MQTT broker or other devices
 - Simple to manage threshold
 - Open source code you can modify if you need
-- support only 2 version of check_mk
+- support only check_mk 2 or higher

 Scheely check_mk read data via HTTP API and implementate this value to check_mk monitoring system and create from this value simple graph for future analysis